 Moving to Berlin

-Berlin is funky, Berlin is cool and Berlin is international.
-Rent is cheap, the price tag often a third of what accommodation would go for in Paris or London.
-As a result, such a low cost of living has beckoned to those that often thrive in the underbelly - like artists, designers, musicians, writers and performers.
+Berlin is funky and international.
+Rent is cheap here; the price tag is often a third of what accommodation would go for in Paris or London.
+As a result, the low cost of living in Berlin has beckoned to those that often thrive in the underbelly such as artists, designers, musicians, writers and performers.

-Berlin also benefits from the civic services that are commonplace to any metropolis in Western Europe; including an easy and efficient public transportation system, effective healthcare and first-rate education opportunities - especially when it comes to higher learning.
+Berlin also benefits from civic services that are commonplace to any major metropolis in Western Europe; including an easy and efficient public transportation system, effective healthcare and first-rate education opportunities, especially when it comes to higher learning.

-Though the born and bred Berliners are abandoning the city for greener employment pastures, there continues to be a massive influx of internationals; and those expats moving to Berlin can certainly look forward to a healthy community that is imparting its own character on the German capital.
+Though many native Berliners are abandoning the city for greener pastures of employment, there continues to be a massive influx of internationals; and expats who move to Berlin can certainly look forward to a healthy community that is imparting its own character on the German capital.